osd_map_message_max default is too high?

 The default for osd_map_message_max was reduced to 40 in luminous, but still appears to be too high.
 While CEPH_MSG_MAX_FRONT_LEN is just an arbitrary constant and I can certainly bump it, I'm not sure that's the right thing to do.

 Should osd_map_message_max be further reduced to 20 or 10 or better yet expressed in bytes?

-#14 Updated by Nathan Cutler 4 months ago
+#14 Updated by Nathan Cutler almost 3 years ago

 Luminous backport analysis:

 - https://github.com/ceph/ceph/pull/26340 - two of three commits backported to luminous by https://github.com/ceph/ceph/pull/28640

 So luminous should be OK, but it would be nice to get confirmation from a core dev - @Neha?